-County College of Morris, in collaboration with New Jersey City University (NJCU) and other county colleges of New Jersey, offers New Pathways to Teaching NJ (NPTNJ) an Alternate Route to Teaching program.
-Please plan to attend this information session if you are interested in becoming a NJ Certified K-12 teacher through the alternate route program.
+County College of Morris, in collaboration with New Jersey City University (NJCU) and other county colleges of New Jersey, offers New Pathways to Teaching in NJ (NPTNJ): an Alternate Route to Teaching program.
+Please plan to attend our Open House information session in September or January if you are interested in becoming a NJ Certified K-12 teacher through this program.

 NEW PATHWAYS TO TEACHING IN NEW JERSEY (NPTNJ)

 New Pathways to Teaching in New Jersey (NPTNJ) is a statewide alternate route teacher preparation program of 400 hours designed to provide candidates with the skills and strategies necessary to become excellent, successful teachers.
 The program provides a process for individuals who already hold a bachelor’s degree (or higher) to become licensed teachers without having to complete a traditional teacher training program.
 Candidates can take the NPTNJ pre-Service coursework (50 hours) at CCM.
 Following the required 50-hour program, the remaining 350 hours are spread across four semesters (approximately two years) of online learning under the oversight and administration of NJCU.

 This program prepares candidates for a standard K-12 Teaching Certificate.
 (PreK-3 and Certificates of Technical Education must find alternate programs.
 Please see Brookdale Community College’s CTE Alternate Route to Teacher Education program.)

 The NPTNJ program is regulated and approved by the NJ Department of Education (NJDOE) and accredited by the Council for the Accreditation of Educator Preparation (CAEP).
 A Standard Certificate will be issued after the candidate completes the 400 hours of coursework, successfully teaches for two years, and completes an edTPA Portfolio with a passing grade.